MbHashi/ITM618_Project/README.md

 # Mohamed_Portfolio
+A data science project using R.

-Marketing for the Banking System data set which was used for my school project.
+The 'Marketing for the Banking System' data set which was used for my school project.

 Attached are the project instructions, txt code file, and R code files with my findings.